 Now that analytics extensions are available in Tableau Cloud, we look forward to seeing how you use Tableau to bring the frontiers of data science closer to your users and customers!
 Please connect with me at firstname.lastname@example.org to share any ideas or feedback.

 Dive deeper into Tableau analytics extensions use cases and resources

 Check out these additional resources on analytics extensions to make the most of your data science tools with Tableau:

-- Analytics extensions documentation in Tableau Help — Read our how-articles and learn to use Tableau data science integrations with R, MATLAB, and Python.
+- Analytics extensions documentation in Tableau Help — Read our how-to articles and learn to use Tableau data science integrations with R, MATLAB, and Python.

 - Analytics Extensions API — Develop new integrations for Tableau using the Analytics Extensions API.

 - Recorded session: Operationalizing data science — To watch, first sign in to the TC20 site, then navigate to the presentation titled “Operationalizing data science with Tableau.”
 If you’d like to follow along with the exercises, download the supporting materials.
 Materials on using TabPy for visual analytics (the first link is for TC20, the talk is called Operationalizing Data Science).

 - Recorded session: Data science applications with TabPy/R — Watch this TC18 presentation on YouTube, and download the supporting materials to follow along with the examples.